t3imasd/t3aisat/documentation/app-store/deploy_ios.md

 ## Add an app icon

 When a new Flutter app is created, a placeholder icon set is created.
 This step covers replacing these placeholder icons with your app's icons:

-1. Review the [iOS App Icon][app-icon] guidelines and, in particular, the advice on
-   [creating light, dark, and tinted][icon-modes] icons for your app.
+1. Review the [iOS App Icon](https://developer.apple.com/design/human-interface-guidelines/app-icons/) guidelines and, in particular, the advice on [creating light, dark, and tinted](https://developer.apple.com/design/human-interface-guidelines/app-icons#iOS-iPadOS) icons for your app.
 1. In the Xcode project navigator, select `Assets.xcassets` in the `Runner` folder.
 Update the placeholder icons with your own app icons.
 1. Verify the icon has been replaced by running your app using `flutter run`.

-[app-icon]: {{site.apple-dev}}/design/human-interface-guidelines/app-icons/
-[icon-modes]: {{site.apple-dev}}/design/human-interface-guidelines/app-icons#iOS-iPadOS

 ## Add a launch image